Danofthepeople/EldarisShared/content/Campaign Details/Character Creation.md

 - What do you hope to gain from this alliance?

 ## Freeform Backstory
 If, after answering all the above, you want to provide me with a narrative backstory, go for it.
-I always aim to have at least one arc linked to each characters backstory.
-If there is something in your backstory you specifically want to explore, please highlight it to me.
 Additionally, any key information, such as names and places, please highlight and extract from the narrative of your backstory so I can find them at a glance.